Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

-The true energy spectra for each physics signal and background components, except for accidentals, are put through the LZ parametric simulation chain \cite{LZSims} based on \textsc{nest}-2.4.0 \cite{Szydagis:2024nest} to create simulation datasets.
-The data selection efficiencies are applied to simulations to create probability distribution functions (PDFs) in the desired observable space as inputs for statistical inferences.
-After all cuts are applied, the pre-fit expectation of event rates of background components in the 1D ROI can be found in Table~\ref{tab:counts}.

-To mitigate analyzer bias, we injected synthetic WIMP-like “salt” events at random times into the dataset.
-Each salt event combined S1 and S2 pulses from sequestered CH$_3$T and AmLi calibrations, with pulse sizes chosen to match an NR energy drawn from a blinded parent spectrum constructed from summing an exponential and a flat spectrum~\cite{LZ:2024zvo}.
-The identity of salt events in the 2D ROI were revealed for the initial WS2024 result, before this analysis was finalized.
-After all data selections for this analysis were finalized, data with reconstructed energy up to 20 keV were unsalted, with no additional salt events found.
+To mitigate analyzer bias, LZ injected synthetic “salt” events at random times into the dataset during data taking.
+All the salt events in these runs were designed for WIMP searches, hence NR-like; no salt was introduced specifically for this ER search.
+While the region corresponding to the 2D ROI had already been unsalted for the analysis presented in Ref.~\cite{LZ:2024zvo}, the energy-only 1D ROI used here extends outside that previously unsalted region and could therefore still contain higher-energy NR-like salt.
+The region between 1D and 2D ROI bounds was kept salted during the development of this work and was unsalted only after all analysis choices were frozen.
+No additional salt events were found.

-Both 1D and 2D background-only fits indicate the post-unsalting dataset is in good agreement with the background model, with no statistically significant excess.
+Both the 1D and 2D background-only fits show good agreement between the post-unsalting data and the background model, with goodness-of-fit \(p\)-values of 0.80 and 0.24, respectively.
 The 2D analysis incorporates detector neutron and neutrino CE$\nu$NS backgrounds, which in the 1D case can be effectively absorbed into the ER background sources due to their small event rates.
-The LL yield parameter is allowed to vary in the 2D fits but fixed in the 1D case, since charge suppression has little impact on the 1D analysis.
-The pre- and post-fit event rates of different background components considered in the 1D and 2D fits are given in Table.~\ref{tab:counts}.
+The yield parameter for LL captures is allowed to vary in the 2D fits but fixed in the 1D case, since charge suppression has little impact on the 1D analysis.
+The pre- and post-fit event rates of different background components considered in the 1D and 2D fits are given in Table~\ref{tab:counts}.

+As the background-only fits show good compatibility with observation, we follow conventions set in \cite{Baxter:2021pqo} to set upper limits for the signal models using a two-sided profile likelihood ratio (PLR) approach.